Hancock Shaker Village: 1826 Round Stone Barn

-One of the most notable buildings in the village is the "Round Stone Barn" built in 1826.
+One of the most notable buildings in the village is the Round Stone Barn, built in 1826.
 That barn was built in a circular shape for several reasons, the primary one being that it was the most functional.
 It is one of few surviving round barns in the state.

 Inside the barn there are four rings.
-The innermost ring provides ventilation.
-This ventilation is necessary to help draw the moisture up and out of the hay which prevents mold from growing and the hay from eventually spontaneously combusting.
+The innermost ring provides ventilation, which is necessary to help draw the moisture up and out of the hay to prevent mold from growing and the hay from spontaneously combusting.
 The next ring out is where the hay was stored.
-It was tossed in from an upper level balcony that was accessible by ox-drawn wagon via a ramp outdoors.
-Because the barn was round, the wagons could enter, unload the hay and then exit the barn without ever having to back up.
-The third ring out was where the Shaker brothers would walk to distribute the hay from the second ring to the cows standing in the fourth (outermost) ring.
+It was tossed in from an upper-level balcony that was accessible by ox-drawn wagon via a ramp outdoors.
+Because the barn was round, the wagons could enter, unload the hay and then exit the barn without having to back up.
+The third ring was where the Shaker brothers would walk to distribute the hay from the second ring to the cows standing in the fourth (outermost) ring.
 The barn could hold up to 70 cows at a time.
 They would go to the barn twice a day: once in the morning and once in the evening to be milked.
 Inside the barn they were put into wooden stanchions.
 Standing there, the cows could eat while the brothers milked them.
 The floor of the outermost ring is split level, with the inner part raised up 3 in.
 This was to prevent the unsanitary situation of having the milk buckets on the same level as the manure.
 In addition, the Shakers developed a way of efficiently removing the manure from the complex to use it for compost.
 Approximately every four feet around the outermost ring was a trapdoor which was used to quickly scoop the manure from the floor into a pit beneath the barn.
 Other workers would then access this pit to transport the manure to their gardens to be used as fertilizer.